cicirello/InteractiveBinPacking/paper/paper.md

 algorithms enable balancing the theoretical hardness of NP-Hard problems with the need for quality solutions to those problems.
 Constructive heuristics provide a gentle introduction to this category of problem solving techniques.
-Existing bin packing tutorials are limited to web applications that calculate heuristic solutions [@PlanetcalcBinPacking], algorithm animations that visualize heuristics in action [@Cernohorska2015], and optimization library tutorials that use bin packing to provide examples of using an optimization API [@GoogleORTools].
+Although there are many tutorials about, or that use, bin packing, the existing tutorials are limited to web applications that calculate heuristic solutions [e.g., @PlanetcalcBinPacking], algorithm animations that visualize heuristics in action [e.g., @Cernohorska2015], and optimization library tutorials that use bin packing to provide examples of using an optimization API [e.g., @GoogleORTools].
 However, existing tutorials lack interactivity as well as feedback to the learner.
 The interactive environment of our application keeps learners engaged.
 Bin packing offers a puzzle-like experience, which has been shown effective in engaging students in algorithmic thinking [@Levitin2005].

 # References